-Centre Academy East Anglia is committed to safeguarding and promoting the welfare of children and young people and expects all staff to share this commitment.
+Centre Academy East Anglia is committed to safeguarding and promoting the welfare

 What kinds of Special Educational Needs do we make provision for at Centre Academy East Anglia?

 Centre Academy East Anglia is an independent, co-educational, day and boarding special school for children and young people who have special educational needs.
 These needs are mainly in the areas of cognition and learning (mild to moderate learning difficulties), communication and interaction and or speech and language difficulties.
 They mainly include ADHD, Dyslexia and Autistic Spectrum Disorders.
 Pupils may also have associated behavioural, emotional, sensory or physical difficulties.
 We cater for both junior and senior pupils.